al-ce/greatest-common-factor.py/README.md

 The program will only accept integers, except for `q`, which quits the program.
 The implemented `while` loop won't break until the user inputs `0`.

-(Zero was chosen as the break-input since the GCF of any list of numbers containing 0 must be 0.
+(Zero was chosen as the break-input since the GCF of any list of numbers containing zero must be the GCF of the same list without zero.
 Similarly, the GCF of any list of numbers containing 1 will be 1, but the program will accept this and run the algorithms anyway so we can still display the runtime, and the GCF displayed will also note that the numbers are [relatively prime](https://en.wikipedia.org/wiki/Coprime_integers))

 ### :ledger: Sample Lists
 After running `python gcf.py`, type `2` to manually input a list of numbers.